 GDD 325 Pitch It Assignment

-Due: September 14, 2015, 8:00 AM
+Due: January 25, 2016, 8:00 AM

 All items and details (dates, typo fixes...) subject to change - always check with instructors, and watch the deadlines for dropboxes in D2L (Learn@UW-Stout)

 Overview

-You will be assigned (likely by drawing from a hat method) a game that currently exists online.
+You will be assigned (likely by drawing from a hat method) a game that currently exist.
 You must create an Inception (pitch) document for the game assigned to you.
 You should expect that you will have to create the game you describe.

 The Short of It

-Play the prototype of the game assigned to you.
+Play the game assigned to you.